Sufalthakre18/JavaScript-Practice/javascript-core/javascript-core.md

 | Polymorphism  | Same method, different behavior | `speak()` in Dog/Cat    |
 | Abstraction   | Show only important parts       | Simplified methods      |

+- In function, this keyword points to global object,but in strict mode, this keyword becomes undefined.
+- this keyword inside object's method points to that object.